-I have been invited to discuss my experience and experiments at various conferences and meetings: "Passeurs de Science" meeting of SIF in 2017 in Lyon, ESOF 2018 in Toulouse, 3es Rencontres Nationales de la Robotique Éducative in 2018 in Lyon for the more recent ones.
+I have been invited to discuss my experience and experiments at various conferences and meetings: "Passeurs de Science" meeting of SIF in 2017 in Lyon, ESOF 2018 in Toulouse, 3es Rencontres Nationales de la Robotique Éducative in 2018 in Lyon for instance.
 I have given a TEDxINSA conference in 2016.
 I have written about "Informatique sans ordinateur" for Tangente (journal for mathematics teachers - hors série) of December 2017.